South Sister Hiking Tips

 South Sister (also known as Charity) is Oregon’s third-tallest mountain and has a trail to the top.
-Admittedly, the trail up the 10,358-foot South Sister is exceedingly steep, long and rugged, but the rewards are amazing.
+Admittedly, the trail up the 10,358-foot South Sister is exceedingly steep, long and rugged, but the rewards are amazing making the South Sister hike one of the most popular in the Central Oregon area.
 From the summit, which is a broad, snowy crater with a small lake, you can see half the state.
 It’s truly breathtaking.

 We woke up at 4 a.m., our bags packed, our gear checked and double checked, feeling incredibly excited about this cool thing we were going to accomplish.
 I stumbled back to my car 12 hours later, fell into the backseat where I promptly passed out.
 I was wrecked.
 You see it wasn’t a mountain I wanted to conquer, it’s always about conquering myself.
 Conquering mental and physical challenges played out in some of the most beautiful places on our planet.
 Overcoming those challenges, feeling a sense of accomplishment, and learning a little more about myself is tremendously rewarding.

 Each and every hike is an opportunity to explore my limits.
-South Sister most certainly tested my limits.
+My South Sister Hike most certainly tested my limits.

 The extremely difficult trail to the summit of South Sister gains a staggering 4,900 feet of elevation in 6 miles.
 A hike with that kind of elevation gain brings with it difficulty in breathing, however that wasn’t what was the hardest part for me, the most trying thing while hiking South Sister was the incredibly difficult terrain.
 With every step, the ground beneath me moved.
 A mixture of rock and sand made the pathway so challenging.
 Picture loose soft sand mixed with rocks of all sizes, from tennis balls to gum balls.
 Then massive boulders haphazardly placed that could fall down with the slightest push or the wrong step.
 Meanwhile, this is all set on a very steep mountain.
 With every few steps up the mountain, you slide back one.
 It really starts to take a toll.